1983–84 Hartford Whalers season

-The 1983–84 Hartford Whalers season was the Whalers' fifth season in the National Hockey League.
+The 1983–84 Hartford Whalers season was the Whalers' fifth season in the National Hockey League (NHL).
+Hartford failed to qualify for the post-season for the fourth consecutive season.
+The Whalers finished the season with a 28–42–10 record, earning 66 points, which was their highest point total since the 1979–80 season.
+The club finished nine points behind the fourth place Montreal Canadiens for the final playoff position in the Adams Division.

 Offseason

 In early May, the Whalers hired Emile Francis as president and general manager of the club.
 As a player, Francis was a goaltender who played with the Chicago Black Hawks and the New York Rangers from 1946 to 1952, in which he had a record of 32-52-10 and a 3.75 GAA in 95 games.
-Following his playing career, Francis was the head coach and general manager of the New York Rangers from 1965 to 1976, where he led the team to a 342-209-103 record.
+Following his playing career, Francis was the head coach and general manager of the New York Rangers from 1965 to 1976, where he led the team to a 342–209–103 record.
 From 1970 to 1973, Francis led the Rangers to three consecutive 100+ point seasons.
 After he was relieved of his duties in January 1976, Francis joined the St. Louis Blues as general manager and executive vice-president.
-Francis also was the head coach of the team for 124 games, as St. Louis had a 46-64-14 record.
+Francis also was the head coach of the team for 124 games, as St. Louis had a 46–64–14 record.
 Francis accepted the position with Hartford, as St. Louis was having severe financial problems during this time.

-At the 1983 NHL Entry Draft held on June 8 at the Montreal Forum, the Whalers selected left winger Sylvain Turgeon from the Hull Olympiques of the QMJHL with their first round, second overall selection.
+At the 1983 NHL entry draft held on June 8 at the Montreal Forum, the Whalers selected left winger Sylvain Turgeon from the Hull Olympiques of the QMJHL with their first round, second overall selection.
 Turgeon played in 67 games with Hull, scoring 54 goals and 163 points to lead the club in scoring.
 In eight playoff games, Turgeon scored eight goals and 15 points.
 Another notable selection by Hartford was defenseman Joe Reekie in the seventh round.

-On June 24, the Whalers acquired left winger Norm Dupont from the Winnipeg Jets for a fourth round draft pick in the 1984 NHL Entry Draft.
-Dupont scored seven goals and 23 points in 39 games with the Jets during the 1982-83 season.
+On June 24, the Whalers acquired left winger Norm Dupont from the Winnipeg Jets for a fourth round draft pick in the 1984 NHL entry draft.
+Dupont scored seven goals and 23 points in 39 games with the Jets during the 1982–83 season.
 In one playoff game, Dupont had a goal and an assist.
-In 1980-81, Dupont scored 27 goals and 53 points to finish third in team scoring.
+In 1980–81, Dupont scored 27 goals and 53 points to finish third in team scoring.

 On July 5, Hartford traded defenseman Mickey Volcan to the Calgary Flames in exchange for defensemen Richie Dunn and Joel Quenneville.
-Dunn played in all 80 games for Calgary in 1982-83, scoring three goals and 14 points.
+Dunn played in all 80 games for Calgary in 1982–83, scoring three goals and 14 points.
 In nine playoff games, Dunn added a goal and two points.
-Quenneville spent the 1982-83 season with the New Jersey Devils before being traded to Calgary earlier in the off-season.
-In 74 games with New Jersey, Quenneville scored five goals and 17 points in their first season after they relocated from Colorado prior to the 1982-83 season.
+Quenneville spent the 1982–83 season with the New Jersey Devils before being traded to Calgary earlier in the off-season.
+In 74 games with New Jersey, Quenneville scored five goals and 17 points in their first season after they relocated from Colorado prior to the 1982–83 season.